thiblahute/meson-website/Reference-manual.md

  - `to_string` returns either the string `'true'` if the boolean is true or `'false'`otherwise
  - `to_int` as above, but returns either `1` or `0`

+### array object

+The following methods are defined for all arrays.

+ - `length`, the size of the array
+ - `contains`, returns `true` if the array contains the object given as argument, `false` otherwise
+ - `get`, returns the object at the given index, negative indices count from the back of the array, indexing out of bounds is a fatal error